Diaper Bag Essentials | What to Have in Every Mom’s Diaper Bag

 Diaper Bag Essential #7: Don’t Forget About Your Older Kids

-If you have a baby and a toddler or older child, don’t forget to add diaper bag essentials for your non-babies too!
-Things like coloring books, small packs of pencils, and stickers are great to keep older children entertained on boring outings.
+If you have a newborn and a toddler or older child, don’t forget to add diaper bag essentials for your non-babies too!
+Things like coloring books, a small toy, small packs of pencils, and stickers are great to keep older children entertained on boring outings.
 Some parents find they need a larger diaper bag (like a diaper bag for twins!) or an easier way to carry their bag (like a fun, convertible diaper bag) for when they have more than one child.
 It’s important to remember the trade-off.
 Having diaper bag essentials for all your kids is a great way to make sure you’re prepared for anywhere you go with them!

 Now that you know what to have in a diaper bag, find the perfect JuJuBe bag to store it all in!